AndrzejKieler/TimeAllocator/README.md

 * [Setup](#setup)

 ## General info
-App for storing domain like tasks, project, events or deadlines for specified date with various extra information, like priority, custom labels, repetition period etc.
+App for storing com.github.AndrzejKieler.domain like tasks, project, events or deadlines for specified date with various extra information, like priority, custom labels, repetition period etc.
-For the snapshot version domain are serialised to flat file, but it future it will be connected to database using Hybernate framework.
+For the snapshot version com.github.AndrzejKieler.domain are serialised to flat file, but it future it will be connected to database using Hybernate framework.

 ## Technologies
 Project is created with: